 I joined the Open University in 2010 as a member of the university’s international teacher education and development team.
-Since then the projects I have worked on are: English in Action (EIA) Bangladesh 2010 -2017; Improving Gender Attitudes.
-Transition n Education Outcomes (IGATE-T); Zimbabwe from 2017; Supporting Adolescent Gils’ Education (SAGE) Zimbabwe from 2019; Towards Results in English and Education (TREE) Myanmar from 2019, for which I currently act as Academic Director
+Since then, the projects I have worked on are: English in Action (EIA) Bangladesh 2010-2017; Improving Gender Attitudes.
+Transition n Education Outcomes (IGATE-T); Zimbabwe from 2017; Supporting Adolescent Gils’ Education (SAGE) Zimbabwe from 2019; Towards Results in English and Education (TREE) Myanmar 2019 - 2022, for which acted as Academic Director, Teacher Training for Gils'' Education (TTIGE) Sierra Leone.
+I am currently a memebr of the postgraduate team in the school of Education, Childhood, Youth and Sport authroing materials on leadership and management.

-Currently, on TREE Myanmar The Open University works as a consortium partner with The British Council, Montrose International and Voluntary Services Overseas (VSO) to support the government of Myanmar in developing its network of 25 Education Colleges across the country.
-Funded by the UK’s Department of International Development, the 5-year project contributes to the teaching of English and other subjects in primary and secondary schools by supporting the government of Myanmar in developing capacity in 25 Education Colleges across the country.
-More than 2000 teacher educators receive professional development support through TREE, with specific focus on English language proficiency and pedagogy, continuous professional development, inclusive education and systems strengthening.
-Drawing on our extensive experience and expertise in supporting distance and remote learning in diverse contexts, the Open University’s role in this project cuts across all four of these focus areas by developing a customised delivery model utilising both offline and digital resources and platforms in such a way as to lead to long-term sustainability.
-Within the consortium technical team I advise specifically on on issues around delivering professional development at scale while ensuring quality.
+On TREE Myanmar The Open University worked as a consortium partner with The British Council, Montrose International and Voluntary Services Overseas (VSO) to support the government of Myanmar in developing its network of 25 Education Colleges across the country.
+Funded by the UK’s Department of International Development, the 5-year project contributed to the teaching of English and other subjects in primary and secondary schools by supporting the government of Myanmar in developing capacity in 25 Education Colleges across the country.
+More than 2000 teacher educators received professional development support through TREE, with specific focus on English language proficiency and pedagogy, continuous professional development, inclusive education and systems strengthening.
+Drawing on our extensive experience and expertise in supporting distance and remote learning in diverse contexts, the Open University’s role in this project cut across all four of these focus areas by developing a customised delivery model utilising both offline and digital resources and platforms in such a way as to lead to long-term sustainability.
+Within the consortium technical team I advised specifically on on issues around delivering professional development at scale while ensuring quality.

 Previously, within the remit of International Teacher Education for Development I worked full-time in Bangladesh, from 2010 to 2017, on the DfID–funded English in Action project.
 This large-scale project made innovative use of mobile technologies within a blended open and distance programme to develop the quality of English language teaching in thousands of primary an secondary schools throughout Bangladesh, particularly in rural and underprivileged communities.
 During my time in Bangladesh I worked extensively on capacity building for the projects’ team of teacher development coordinators and for the network of over a thousand school-based community-level teacher facilitators.